pinguluk/League-Of-Legends-Runes-Reforged-Changer/README.md

 ## Issues
-If you encounter an issue please let me know [here](https://github.com/pinguluk/League-Of-Legends-Runes-Reforged-Changer/issues)!
+If you encounter an issue please let me know [here](https://github.com/pinguluk/League-Of-Legends-Runes-Reforged-Changer/issues) or send me an email at [contactpinguluk@gmail.com](contactpinguluk@gmail.com)!
 Also I appreciate any kind of feedback!

 ## Donate
 If you find this program useful, you can give me a cup of coffee :)